 In the first quarter of 2010, the Company was awarded exclusive licenses by the Province of New Brunswick in Canada to conduct an exploration program covering approximately 2.5 million acres in the province.
 The licenses require the Company to make certain capital investments in New Brunswick of approximately \$47 million Canadian dollars in the aggregate over the license periods.
 In order to obtain the licenses, the Company provided promissory notes payable on demand to the Minister of Finance of the Province of New Brunswick with an aggregate principal amount of \$45 million Canadian dollars.
 The promissory notes secure the Company's capital expenditure obligations under the licenses and are returnable to the Company to the extent the Company performs such obligations.
 If the Company fails to fully perform, the Minister of Finance may retain a portion of the applicable promissory notes in an amount equal to any deficiency.
-The Company commenced its Canada exploration program in 2010 and, as of March 31, 2015 has invested \$45 million Canadian dollars, or \$44 million US dollars, in New Brunswick towards the Company's commitment, fully covering the promissory notes held by the Province of New Brunswick.
-No liability has been recognized in connection with the promissory notes due to the Company's investments in New Brunswick as of March 31, 2015 and its future investment plans.
+The Company commenced its Canada exploration program in 2010 and, as of June 30, 2015 has invested \$45 million Canadian dollars, or \$44 million US dollars, in New Brunswick towards the Company's commitment, fully covering the promissory notes held by the Province of New Brunswick.
+No liability has been recognized in connection with the promissory notes due to the Company's investments in New Brunswick as of June 30, 2015 and its future investment plans.
 In December 2014, New Brunswick's provincial government announced its intent to impose a moratorium on hydraulic fracturing in the province, and, on March 27, 2015, the provincial legislature approved enabling legislation.
-The Company has been granted an extension of its licenses through March 2016.
-The provincial government has announced a list of conditions that must be met before the moratorium can be lifted, but because these conditions are subjective and the government has discretion whether to grant an extension, the Company cannot predict the duration of the moratorium or whether it will be granted any other extension.
+The Company has been granted an extension of its licenses.
+The provincial government has announced a list of conditions that must be met before the moratorium can be lifted, but because these conditions are subjective and the government has discretion whether to grant an extension, the Company cannot predict the duration of the moratorium or whether it will continue beyond the expiration of the licenses, as their terms have been, or in the future may be, extended.
 Unless and until the moratorium is lifted, the Company will not be able to continue with its program in New Brunswick.
-If future extensions are not granted before the moratorium is lifted or the Company can complete its program, the Company may be required to write off its investment.
+If the licenses expire before the moratorium is lifted or the Company can complete its program, the Company may be required to write off its investment.

-As of March 31, 2015, the Company's obligations for demand and similar charges under the firm transportation agreements and gathering agreements totaled approximately \$5.7 billion and it has guarantee obligations of up to \$261 million of that amount.
+As of June 30, 2015, the Company's obligations for demand and similar charges under firm transportation agreements and gathering agreements totaled approximately \$8.0 billion and it has guarantee obligations of up to \$561 million of that amount.
+The obligations incurred during the second quarter of 2015 include those pursuant to long-term firm transportation agreements for pipeline capacity in the Appalachia production area, which are contingent on pipeline completion and new gathering agreements which were entered into upon the Company's divestiture of its gathering assets in northeast Pennsylvania.